 - 2010 – 2011 – Carone Beaucage directed the Children’s Camp.
 In 2011 assistants were hired to help Carone with administrative functions, and the website was used to help with registration.

-- 2012 – Susan Walker took over the Children’s Camp Directorship, and continues until the present (2015) with administrative assistants, and with assistant directors
+- 2012 – Susan Walker took over the Children’s Camp Directorship, and continued until 2016 with administrative assistants, and with assistant directors

 THE COMMUNITY GRANTING PROGRAM AND MUSIC BURSARY PROGRAM

 Over the years many, many music projects in the local area have received funding support from BSIC.
 Examples include: start up support for other music festivals; support to provide a musical component at local celebrations and events; support for musicians to give concerts and/or workshops in local schools; support for music workshops in other local venues; support for musical groups to take trips to enrich their knowledge and musical experience; support to community groups which mentor youth and include music related activity.

 Some requests for support come directly from the community, some from the local schools, and some are developed, in cooperation with community groups, by BSIC members.
 The music bursary program has provided support to many local children to take music lessons, principally on the violin, but sometimes with other instruments.

 In recent years a focus for granting activity has been to encourage schools to use BSIC support to develop ongoing music activities for their students.
 For a number of years, active support was given to schools to develop ukulele programs which would sustain themselves over several years of a student’s experience.
 From 2009 to 2012 the committee worked with James Hill to build a ukulele momentum in the local area.
 As a result ukulele programs were established and/or supported in several schools, and a community ukulele orchestra was formed.
 Currently the committee is taking the same approach with percussion instruments.